 - Unsafe Premises/Wrongful Death/Dangerous Premises

-- Landlord Negligence (ceiling collapses, improper maintenance leading to injury — not landlord/tenant disputes)
+- Landlord Negligence (ceiling collapses, fire safety issues, improper maintenance leading to injury — not landlord/tenant disputes)

 - Inadequate Security/Negligent Security